 ADVIL COLD AND SINUS (ibuprofen and pseudoephedrine hydrochloride) by GSK is cyclooxygenase inhibitors [moa].
 Approved for these symptoms associated with the common cold, flu:.
 First approved in 1989.

-Advil Cold and Sinus is an oral tablet combining ibuprofen (NSAID) and pseudoephedrine HCl (decongestant) for symptomatic relief of cold and flu symptoms.
-It works by inhibiting cyclooxygenase enzymes to reduce inflammation and pain while the decongestant reduces nasal congestion.
-This fixed-dose combination addresses multiple symptom clusters in a single dose.
+Advil Cold and Sinus is an oral tablet combining ibuprofen (NSAID) and pseudoephedrine hydrochloride (decongestant) for symptomatic relief of common cold and flu.
+It works by inhibiting cyclooxygenase to reduce inflammation and pain while the decongestant shrinks nasal blood vessels.
+The product targets consumers seeking dual-action cold symptom relief without prescription.

 Cyclooxygenase Inhibitors